- Primary Sources

 - SECONDARY SOURCE, Web article: Knee Injuries in Women Linked to Motion, Nervous System Differences (In ScienceDaily,

 Apr 17, 2012)

 PRIMARY SOURCE listed as a reference at the end of the article:

 Samuel T. Johnson, Kristof Kipp, Mark A. Hoffman.
 Spinal motor control differences between the sexes.
 European Journal of Applied Physiology, 2012; DOI: 10.1007/s00421-012-2363-3

-Search within the publication: "knee injuries in women linked to motion"
+Search within the publication" and key in " knee injuries in women linked to motion"